 Some may think I’m a little eccentric; I really have no idea why.
 Maybe it’s something to do with the very old brown Vauxhall Viva I owned for years.
 Or maybe it’s due to the amount of time I used to spend tending an allotment…who knows!

-Another contributing factor to the ‘eccentric’ perception may be that I like to wear tweed jackets and silly hats, often alongside accessories I’ve fashioned myself, like walking braces (they were much better than a backpack when hiking in Nepal).
+Another contributing factor to the ‘eccentric’ perception may be that in the UK I liked to wear tweed jackets and silly hats, often alongside accessories fashioned by myself, like walking braces (much better than a backpack when hiking in Nepal).

-I returned to University twice as a mature student, once to do a Bachelors Degree in Development Studies and the second time to do a Masters of Science in Environmental Impact Assessment, Auditing and Management.
-More recently I completed a 120 hours TEFL qualification.
+I returned to University twice as a mature student, once to do a Bachelors Degree in Development Studies and the second time to do a Masters of Science in Environmental Impact Assessment, Auditing and Management. before leaving the UK I completed a 120 hours TEFL qualification.

 The phrase ‘only boring people get bored’ resonates with me as I bore easily.
 To rectify this I’m always looking for the next challenge, I’d much rather teach myself how to do something rather than getting someone else to do it.
 Why pay someone else to fix your washing machine when you can do it yourself in a few hours?